qtumproject/qtumbook/part2/erc20-token.md

 In this chapter we have deployed a basic ERC20 token, and encounter a few tools along the way:

 + `solar deploy` to compile & create a contract.
-+ `solar prefund` to create UXTOs that has the same address as the contract owner.
++ `solar prefund` to create UTXOs that has the same address as the contract owner.
 + Use ABIPlayer to interact with deployed contracts: http://localhost:9899/abiplay/
 + Authorize requests that cost money: http://localhost:9899/